shuffle-project/melvin-asr/docs/research/parallel_transcription/parallel_transcription.md

 # Parallel Transcription

 We used multiple WhisperModel classes (The Class provided by faster-whisper package) with multithreading in our code to transcribe audio files in parallel.
-In parallel means transcribing multiple files at the same time using one ASR-API Docker container.
+In parallel means transcribing multiple files at the same time using one docker container.
 With a proof of concept (POC), we aim to find the best option to transcribe multiple files in parallel for CPU and Cuda workloads.

 For CPU, we need to determine whether to use a single WhisperModel class from the faster-whisper package in the code or multiple instances.
 Additionally, we want to test two parameters of the WhisperModel class: the “num_workers” option, which may be a valid choice for parallel transcription, when using one instance and the “cpu_threads” argument, to see how it affects transcription performance.